omariosc/UNICC-2021/README.md

 # UNICC 2021

 Summer work for United Nations International Computing Centre.
-Created Python scripts to go through files and output difference and missing links.
+Developed Python scripts to analyse files and identify missing links between old, new and production environments to help update systems.